 Paeony (Paeonia lactiflora): pretty as, well, a paeony, this Chinese herb has a history of use with all kinds of hormonal imbalances.
-One of the best medicinal herbs for equipoise of the endocrine system, Paeony comes into it's own with menopause and associated muscle spasms or memory issues.
-In traditional Chinese herbal medicine paeony is considered a blood and nutritive tonic and is often prescribed for night sweats or menstrual irregularity.
+One of the best medicinal herbs for equipoise of the endocrine system, Paeony comes into its own with menopause and associated muscle spasms or memory issues.
+In traditional Chinese herbal medicine, paeony is considered a blood and nutritive tonic and is often prescribed for night sweats or menstrual irregularity.

-If you are like me, you might find it easy to get excited about the properties of herbs, their uses and applications.
+If you are like me, you might find it easy to get excited about the properties of herbs, their uses and their applications.
 However, before you race out and look for these herbs from your local health store, I encourage you to go to your local Herbalist or Naturopath to discuss your health concerns.
-The information provided in this article is for educational purposes only, it is not intended as a substitute for proper health advice from your health practitioner.
+The information provided in this article is for educational purposes only; it is not intended as a substitute for proper health advice from your health practitioner.